Broadly speaking, developing an order flow trading strategy is a 3 step process:

 The 30 day exercise described in the Order Flow Mindset is really the most efficient way to master it.
 Then focus on the one or two news providers that really cover all the information you need and build on that.

-Our news feed (Vertex Trading Systems) will be of great help in this task as it will update you on all the latest news, market flows, and in-depth economic analysis reports you need to make an accurate assessment of sentiment, but you can use whatever service you prefer.
+The Order Flow News feed will be of great help in this task as it will update you on all the latest news, market flows, and in-depth economic analysis reports you need to make an accurate assessment of sentiment, but you can use whatever service you prefer.

 Just make sure that you do not suffer from information overload!

 When you use a feed or a website frequently, you will quickly figure out which categories/ journalists you want to follow.
 Focus on the information you feel is helpful for you to determine sentiment and don’t try to read every piece of news out there.
 When you have an idea what the bias in the market is, check out price action across various markets.
 If the overall bias is negative because of, let’s say bad economic data and weak Chinese growth, but somehow the Aussie is moving up without any significant news release from Australia, be skeptical of this move.
 It may offer you a trade opportunity.